The Maritime Labour Convention (2006)

 Security of Data

 The MLC requirement in Standard A4.3 paragraph 6 places a requirement on administrations to ensure the protection of seafarers personal data.
-Oceans Cloud uses effective encryption and advanced security procedures which have been audited and certified to the ISO27001:2017 standard for Information Security Management.
+Oceans Cloud uses effective encryption and advanced security procedures which are regularly audited and tested by external providers.